-The RRB's Informational Conference Program was started by the Office of the Labor Member back in 1957.
-Since then, it has provided a valuable platform for keeping union officers up-to-date on the benefits available under the railroad retirement system.
-Thousands of railroad labor representatives have attended these conferences over the years and have achieved a much better understanding of the provisions and financing of the railroad retirement and unemployment insurance systems, and of the administrative organization of the RRB.
-In turn, they have helped make our administration of these programs more effective by passing on to their fellow railroad employees the information they acquire at these conferences.
+Thousands of railroad labor representatives have attended our conferences over the years and achieved a much better understanding of the provisions and financing of the railroad retirement and unemployment insurance systems, and of the administrative organization of the RRB.
+In turn, they have helped improve the effectiveness of our benefit program operations by passing on to their fellow railroad employees the information they acquired at our conferences.